The latest MINI Cooper reprises an old theme but adds polish. Can it still play the entertainer? Jonathan Crouch reports.

 Ten Second Review

 For an object lesson in how to improve a model, look no further than this latest MINI Cooper.
-Fresh technology, smarter connectivity, standard-fit front and rear LED lights across the range and an advanced dual-clutch automatic gearbox; what more could you ask for?
+Fresh technology, smarter connectivity, the option of adaptive damping for the first time and some extra personalisation alternatives; what more could you ask for?
 Lower pricing?
 It's good to know that MINI isn't utterly infallible.

 Following a vehicle as successful and as adored as the original Mini Cooper was always going to be a tough task but judged in terms of sales, BMW's rebooted 21st century MINI Cooper has to be judged a success.
 We've rapidly evolved to this third generation design, originally introduced in 2014 and here usefully improved in facelifted guise.
 While it's gradually become smarter and slicker, the Cooper can't afford to lose any of its likeability.
 As a warmish sports hatch, this one ought to be able to shift stock purely on the way it drives, but let's get real.
 This car's as much about design as dynamics.